By Adam Sanchez

 Missing from this passage is the angry young King, who reminded us after 1965 that his dream had “turned into a nightmare,” who attacked segregation in the North, who opposed the Vietnam War, who advocated for a massive redistribution of wealth, who called for Black pride, and who worked closely with Black Power proponents.

-Also missing is the roots of Black Power in the Civil Rights Movement.
-In 1965, the Student Nonviolent Coordinating Committee (SNCC) began organizing the Lowndes County Freedom Organization (LCFO)—which became known by its symbol, the Black Panther—as an attempt to build an independent political party to challenge Alabama’s ruling Democratic Party.
+Also missing are the roots of Black Power in the Civil Rights Movement.
+In 1965, SNCC began organizing the Lowndes County Freedom Organization (LCFO) — which became known by its symbol, the Black Panther — as an attempt to build an independent political party to challenge Alabama’s ruling Democratic Party.
 Though LCFO candidates did not win, SNCC registered 2,000 Black voters during the campaign.
 Lowndes County field organizer Stokely Carmichael was soon elected chairperson of SNCC and became the leading proponent of Black Power.

 Teaching “The Long Civil Rights Movement”